LSU Football Recruiting 2018: Top Recruits Landed, Class Predictions

 When it comes to Ika, LSU is competing with Oregon, USC, Utah and Florida for the signature of the Utah native, as he announced on Twitter Monday.

-LSU should be able to bring one of the two recruits, with more a chance to land Ika than Dean.
+LSU should be able to bring one of the two recruits, with more of a chance to land Ika than Dean.

-Earning the commitment of Ika would be a nice boost for the Tigers, who have one defensive lineman currently in their class.
+Earning the commitment of Ika would be a nice boost for the Tigers, who have one defensive lineman in their class.

-Recruiting information obtained from 247Sports.
+Recruiting information obtained from 247Sports